Lavar Glover

-Lavar Glover (born December 17, 1978) is a former American football defensive back.
+Lavar Glover (born December 17, 1978) is an American former professional football defensive back.
 Most recently, Glover served as the head coach and general manager of the Dayton Sharks of the Continental Indoor Football League (CIFL).
-He went to the University of Cincinnati and was drafted by the Pittsburgh Steelers (7th round, 212th overall) in the 2002 NFL Draft.
+He went to the University of Cincinnati and was selected by the Pittsburgh Steelers in the seventh round of the 2002 NFL draft with the 212th overall pick.
 The Steelers released Glover and he was subsequently signed by the Cincinnati Bengals onto their practice squad.
 He played 2 games with the Bengals in 2002 and spent time with the Detroit Lions and Denver Broncos.
 In 2004, he played with the Columbus Destroyers and Orlando Predators of the Arena Football League (AFL).
 There, Glover had 2 interceptions, 40 tackles and 3 pass knockdowns.
 The BC Lions signed him as a free agent in 2006.
-Lavar Glover had 2 interceptions and 29 tackles as part of the 2006 Grey Cup champion Lions team.
-Now is a sub and in school suspension teacher at kettering middle school Ohio.
+Glover had 2 interceptions and 29 tackles as part of the 2006 Grey Cup champion Lions team.

 On February 25, 2010, Glover was released by the BC Lions.
 On March 11, 2010, it was announced that Glover had been signed by the Winnipeg Blue Bombers.